awsdocs/amazon-sagemaker-developer-guide/doc_source/experiments-mnist.md

 # Track and Compare Tutorial<a name="experiments-mnist"></a>

 This tutorial demonstrates how to visually track and compare trials in a model training experiment using Amazon SageMaker Studio\.
-The basis of the tutorial is the MNIST Handwritten Digits Classification Experiment \(MNIST\) example notebook\.
+The basis of the tutorial is the [MNIST Handwritten Digits Classification Experiment](https://sagemaker-examples.readthedocs.io/en/latest/sagemaker-experiments/mnist-handwritten-digits-classification-experiment/mnist-handwritten-digits-classification-experiment.html) notebook\.

 It is intended that this topic be viewed alongside Studio with the MNIST notebook open\.
 As you run through the cells, the sections in this document highlight the relevant code and show you how to observe the results in Studio\.
 Some of the code snippets have been edited for brevity\.